PedroMilanezAlmeida/ezDAFi/README.md

 Obtaining the plugin
 ====================

-First of all, please install R on your machine (click for [instructions](https://cran.r-project.org/)).
-In case R is already installed, later versions will have fewer compatibility issues.
+To be able to use this plugin, please install R (click for [instructions](https://cran.r-project.org/)).
+Only R version 3.6.2 or newer can run the plugin/

 On a mac, install [XCode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) and